Scientell’s support for Indigenous engagement

 CoastExchange: Another brick in the seawall

 Scientell is proud to be helping the National Climate Change Adaptation Research Facility (NCCARF) launch their online discussion about coastal adaptation, CoastExchange.
-You can sign up at https://connect.coastadapt.com.au/.
-The purpose of this virtual community of adaptors is to provide a forum in
+You can sign up at connect.coastadapt.com.au/.
+The purpose of…

 The greatest discovery since fire

-Adapted from Torok, S.J., and Holper, P.N.
-(2006) Inventing millions: 25 Inventions that changed the world.
-224 pp., ABC Books.
 ‘The greatest thing since sliced bread,’ is an accolade often bestowed on an invention.
-However, it never seems to surpass the actual
+However, it never seems to surpass the actual invention of sliced bread.
+But an invention now…

 How to create a blog that everyone will truly love